 3. Haigh Hall Country Park

 This 4.5-mile route takes you and your dog through ancient woodland that is accessed by steep steps leading from the hall’s Plantation Gates.
 It ends in the quaint village of Haigh.
-Here you and your four-legged buddy will be welcomed by one of the many dog pubs in Lancashire, more specifically, the Victoria Inn with a perfectly poured pint for you and fresh water and treats for him.
+Here you and your four-legged buddy will be welcomed by one of the many dog pubs, more specifically, the Victoria Inn with a perfectly poured pint for you and fresh water and treats for him.

 This historic part of the UK is fondly known as the Red Rose County and it has been delighting dogs and their chaperones for centuries.
 The best pet friendly days out in Lancashire have to be its hikes, walks, trails and beachcombing.

 Going to the other extreme, if your fur baby loves the water then head for the coast such as Morecambe Bay and Bolton-le-Sands where walks not only take you along the shoreline and along estuaries full of birdlife.

 Lancashire’s diverse landscape, ancient woodland, summits, fells and coastline make it an ideal choice for dog owners.
-The walks are geared so that you can get your Mother Nature to fix while Fido can feel the wind in his fur and go to places he has only ever dreamt about before returning to one of the many Lancashire dog friendly hot tub cottage holidays.
+The dog walks nearby are geared so that you can get your Mother Nature to fix while Fido can feel the wind in his fur and go to places he has only ever dreamt about before returning to one of the many Lancashire dog friendly hot tub cottage holidays.